 Both simvastatin and atorvastatin can cause various adverse effects.
 Some side effects are more likely to occur with simvastatin, and others are more likely with atorvastatin.

 All statins can cause muscle pain, but this effect is more likely with simvastatin use.
 Muscle pain may develop gradually.
 It can feel like a pulled muscle or fatigue from exercise.
 Call your doctor about any new pain you have when you start taking a statin, especially simvastatin.
 Muscle pain can be a sign of developing kidney problems or damage.

 A side effect that can occur with either drug is fatigue.
-A study funded by the National Institutes of Health (NIH) compared fatigue in patients who took small doses of simvastatin and another medication called pravastatin.
+A study funded by the (NIH) compared fatigue in patients who took small doses of simvastatin and another medication called pravastatin.
 Women, especially, have a substantial risk of fatigue from statins, although more so from simvastatin.